Hospice Care Providers

 Frequently Asked Questions

-What are the typical settings for hospice care in Kansas?
+What services are included in hospice care in Kansas?

-How can families file complaints about hospice care in Kansas?
+How do I file a complaint about a hospice care provider in Kansas?

-Families can file complaints through the Kansas Department for Aging and Disability Services website or by contacting their office directly.
+Complaints about hospice care providers can be filed with the Kansas Department for Aging and Disability Services through their website or by calling their hotline.

 Sources